-Please keep in mind that it is always better to be honest when you do not have the answer to a question.
+Please keep in mind that it is always better to

+to a question.
 If you cannot answer a question, let them know you're a volunteer and that you would be happy to take down the individual's Green Calgary staff member who would be glad to provide an answer.